Opinion: I teach medical students how to become whistleblowers – this is why

 Finally, I tell them that the odds are stacked against them.
 That years of austerity and under-resourcing of the NHS has led us to a nightmare scenario of under-staffing, maintenance backlog and a workforce hole of over one hundred thousand vacancies that means that one day, very soon, they won’t just see a mistake, but they will be the one that makes that mistake.

-I end the session by telling them I wish I wrong.
+I end the session by telling them I wish I was wrong.
 I wish the system was better, that the policies worked the way they are supposed to.
 That speaking up was as normal and blameless a thing to do as filling out ward charts.
 I had no idea how close to home that would cut until last night.

 It was with resignation and dread that I heard about the difficulties the University Hospitals Birmingham staff have encountered trying to work safely in the trust.
 Dread, because my students work in that trust.
 They are learning clinical and team skills in that environment.
 I have taught them how to speak up in that very same environment that I have now learned may be hostile, even enemy territory.